Croatia

 Any functions and activities which are deemed incompatible with the holding of local elective office shall be determined by statute or fundamental legal principles.

-The rapporteurs consider that Croatia complies with Article 7 paragraph 3 of the Charter.
+In light of the above, the rapporteurs conclude that the Republic of Croatia complies with Article 7, paragraph 3 of the Charter.

 Article 8.1